 - you hate having to use Mosquito Joe to manage these pests because you suspect there is collateral damage to beneficial insects, but you hate mosquitoes more

-- you hate to wear bug spray and socks, a long-sleeve shirt, and pants in the middle of summer whenever you weed your garden
+- you hate to wear bug spray and socks, a long-sleeve shirt, and pants in the middle of summer when you weed your garden

 - you worry about diseases spread by mosquitoes

-I am very thankful for the day my delightful naturalist friend, Joanna Brichetto, posted a story on her blog, Sidewalk Nature, called The Mosquito Bucket of Doom.
-It is about a bee-friendly, vegetable garden-friendly, pet-friendly way to eliminate mosquitos in your yard.
+I am very thankful for the day my naturalist friend, Joanna Brichetto, posted a story on her blog, Sidewalk Nature, called The Mosquito Bucket of Doom.
+The bucket system is a bee-friendly, vegetable garden-friendly, and pet-friendly way to eliminate mosquitos.

 How to Make a Mosquito Bucket

 a 5-gallon bucket, a planter, or any container with a wide top

 2 handfuls of grass clippings (leaves work but take longer to decompose)